Facility Use policies & procedures

 - less than 48 hours in advance, no refunds will be granted.

-Notice of request to cancel a tournament or event must be emailed to email@example.com.
-If a tournament or event is cancelled by the permit holder:
+Notice of request to cancel a tournament or event must be emailed to firstname.lastname@example.org.
+If a tournament or event is canceled by the permit holder:

 - more than 90 days in advance, 5% of the total quoted fees will be forfeited.